stencila/jesta/README.md

 ## ✨ Features

-- Implements `compile`, `build` and `execute` methods for `CodeChunk` or `CodeExpression` nodes with Javascript as their `programmingLanguage`.
+- Implements `compile`, `build` and `execute` methods for `CodeChunk` and `CodeExpression` nodes with Javascript as their `programmingLanguage`.

 - Implements `vars`, `get`, and `set` methods for Node.js sessions.

-- Implements `decode` and `encode` methods for format `JSON`.
+- Implements `decode` and `encode` methods for `format:json`.

+- Implements `select` for `lang:simplepath`.

-- An ideal base for other plugins written in Javascript or Typescript (implements `register` and `serve` methods (required for integration with Stencila CLI and Desktop)
+- A base for other plugins written in Javascript or Typescript (implements `register` and `serve` methods (required for integration with Stencila CLI and Desktop)

-- A simple command line interface for running and testing plugin.
+- A simple command line interface, including interactive modes, for running and testing plugins.

 ## 📦 Install